 Note: You can find the VPC ID on the Details page of the instance.

 Note: If connecting from a bastion host, the VPC route table can't have a default route (0.0.0.0/0) to an internet gateway because it's a private subnet.
-For more information, see How do I troubleshoot accessing my EC2 instance using an SSH connection through a bastion host?
+For more information, see How do I use a bastion host to securely connect to my EC2 Linux instance in a private subnet?

 Check for conflicts with your local firewalls and routing tables